Everybody Works but Father

 Everybody Works but Adam ("Everybody works but Adam, He sits 'round all day, Tearing up rebate checks") (NorthCarolinaFolkloreJournal, B. E. Washburn, "College Folklore at Chapel Hill in the Early 1900's," Vol. 3, No. 2 (Dec 1955), p.
 29)

 Early versions of this entry credited this song to Jean Havez, based presumably on the sheet music.
-This is also the attribution in Gardner.
+This is also the attribution in Gardner, and the primary attribution at FolkSongAndMusicHall.
 Davidson, however, credits words to J. C. Heffron and music to Leslie Reed.
-Given the song's clear music hall connections, I incline to accept the latter attribution, but I can't prove it.
-The versions do differ significantly; they may be rewrites of the same general theme. - RBW
+It seems clear that the music hall versions are the oldest; that seems to be the Reed version, later rewritten by Havez (see the discussion at FolkSongAndMusicHall).
+The versions do differ significantly; they are rewrites of the same general theme, which helps explain the authorship issues.

 File: RcEBWBF